 - If your surgery requires the use of a heart-lung bypass machine, the anesthesiologist will administer a drug called heparin to prevent blood from clotting as it passes through the machine.
 The surgeon often will stop the heart from beating in order to perform the surgery.
 Once the surgeon has completed the operation, the anesthesiologist will provide medications or recommend other assistance to restart your heart and restore its role in supporting your blood circulation.
 This concept may sound scary, but the use of the heart-lung bypass machine is well established.
 As of 2013, it was estimated that more than 1 million cardiac operations were performed each year worldwide with the use of the device.

 - After surgery, the anesthesiologist will monitor your recovery from the anesthesia and help direct your pain management.
-Physician anesthesiologists also provide care for patients in the intensive care unit following cardiac surgery, although this is not usually the same anesthesiologist who provided your care in the operating room.
+Anesthesiologists also provide care for patients in the intensive care unit following cardiac surgery, although this is not usually the same anesthesiologist who provided your care in the operating room.

 A cardiac anesthesiologist is also a pain management specialist for conditions related to surgery.
 Your anesthesiologist will talk to you about your options for managing post-operative pain.
 Before your surgery, the anesthesiologist may ask about your pain tolerance to help gauge how best to manage your post-operative pain, guiding decisions such as the proper narcotics dosage, the feasibility of nonnarcotic pain medication options, and the need for nerve blocks.